SLEEPY STAG SUITS:

 Store your suit in a cool and dry place!
 Excessive heat is bad for faux fur.

 Try to avoid leaving in a hot car in direct sunlight as well.
-Hanging things up to store is better than folding because fur will crease, but creases can be resolved by carefully blowdrying for short periods of time and brushing the fur back to normal.
+Hanging things up to store is better than folding because fur will crease, but creases can be resolved by carefully steaming or blowdrying for short periods of time and brushing the fur back to normal.

 I like to store my heads on motorcycle helmet wall mounts, square ikea wall shelves, or just mannequin heads on a table or desk!
 I don’t recommend storing the head in any place where the foam is being squished down (it may deform if stored like that for long periods of time).